Canon M100 vs Olympus PEN-F

 It is notable that the PEN-F has a hotshoe, which makes it possible to easily attach optional accessories, such as an external flash gun.
 The M100 does not feature such an accessory-socket.

-Both the M100 and the PEN-F have been discontinued, but can regularly be found used on eBay.
+Both the M100 and the PEN-F have been discontinued, but can regularly be found used on ebay.
 The M100 was replaced by the Canon M200, while the PEN-F does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.
+Further information on the features and operation of the M100 and PEN-F can be found, respectively, in the Canon M100 Manual (free pdf) or the online Olympus PEN-F Manual.

 So how do things add up?
 Which of the two cameras – the Canon M100 or the Olympus PEN-F – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Canon EOS M100: